rapidsai/cudf/docs/cudf/source/internals.md

   Columns whose elements are all "valid" may not have a mask buffer.
 Mask buffers are padded to 64 bytes.
-* A tuple of **children** columns, which enable the representation complex types such as columns with non-fixed width elements (e.g., strings, lists).
+* A tuple of **children** columns, which enable the representation complex types such as columns with non-fixed width elements such as strings or lists.
-* A *size* indicating the number of elements in the Column.
+* A **size** indicating the number of elements in the Column.
 * An integer **offset**: a column may represent a "slice" of another column, in which case this offset represents the first element of the slice.
 The size of the column then gives the extent of the slice.
 A column that is not a slice